aimtgreports-makers/VEHICLE-Dynamics-Lab-VEHICLE-T-3.0/README.md

 # 🚗 VEHICLE-T 3.0

 **A Relational Dynamical System with a Measurable Global Tension Signal**
+> A measurable framework for structural tension in complex systems.
 ---
+## 🔷 Abstract

+VEHICLE-T 3.0 extends the VEHICLE framework...

+This repository provides:
+- a modular implementation
+- numerical experiments
+- the foundation for measurable structural dynamics

 ## 🔷 What is this?